Charles de Gaulle Airport to Disneyland Paris: Every Transfer Option Compared (2026 Guide)

-You've just landed at Terminal 2E, the kids are already asking about Mickey, and somewhere between baggage claim and passport control you realise nobody actually booked the second half of the journey.
-Charles de Gaulle Airport to Disneyland Paris covers about 40–45 km, and depending on how you travel, that's anywhere from 10 minutes to an hour and a half.
-This guide is for anyone landing at CDG with a park reservation waiting at the other end — families, couples, groups, first-timers — who just want to know which option actually fits their trip.
-A pre-booked private transfer removes most of the guesswork, but it isn't the only sane choice, so let's go through them honestly.
+You have just arrived at Terminal 2E, the children are already asking about Mickey, and at some point between collecting your luggage and going through passport control you realise that no one actually booked the second part of the journey.
+The distance from Charles de Gaulle Airport to Disneyland Paris is around 40 to 45 km, and depending on the mode of transport, the journey takes between 10 minutes and over an hour and a half.
+This guide is for anyone arriving at CDG with a park reservation at the other end—whether families, couples, groups, or first-time visitors—who wants to find the option that best suits their trip.
+Although a privately booked transfer eliminates most of the uncertainty, it is not the only reasonable option, so let's look at them plainly.

 Quick Answer: The Best Way from Charles de Gaulle Airport to Disneyland Paris

-The TGV is fastest (around 10 minutes once you're on board), the RER B + RER A combination is cheapest, and a private transfer is the most comfortable for families or groups with luggage.
-Most travellers land somewhere between the last two, depending on how many bags — and how much patience — they're carrying.
+The TGV is the quickest (taking about ten minutes after you've boarded), the RER B combined with the RER A is the most economical option, and a private transfer is the most comfortable choice for families or groups travelling with luggage.
+Most passengers end up somewhere between those two alternatives, depending on the number of bags and how much patience they have.

 | Distance | Fastest option | Cheapest option | Most comfortable |